 If you are offered a place at a school through the in-year admissions process and you have also expressed a higher preference for another school or other schools, you will not be placed on the waiting list for your higher preference school/schools.
-You may request for your child to be added to the waiting list by completing the 'waiting list request' form available on the website.
+You may request for your child to be added to the waiting list by completing a new in-year application form using the online parent portal on the website.